How Alexa carved out a place in my Siri-only life

 My family prefers Apple products, but we’re not adverse to trying other options if they make sense.
 Amazon made its way into my parents’ house earlier this year, when a first-generation Echo introduced Alexa to my dad.
 He showed the Echo to my iPad-loving kids, who returned from grandma and grandpa’s talking about the fun they’d had “talking” with Alexa.
 Then, earlier this month, Alexa arrived at my home when I auditioned a second-generation Echo before deciding to take a chance on the brand-new touchscreen-equipped Echo Spot.

-Despite my initial reluctance, Alexa has earned a place in our house alongside Siri, which is built into many of my family’s devices, yet barely gets used due to its numerous issues.
+Despite my initial reluctance, Alexa has earned a place in our house alongside Siri, which is built into many of my family’s devices yet barely gets used due to its numerous issues.
 How did Amazon pull off a feat that other companies have found all but impossible: undermining Apple’s seemingly unstoppable march into every aspect of its users’ digital lives?

 How Alexa made its way into my home